enjoy-digital/litex/litex/soc/software/bench/README.md

 bus, decoder-register and L2 configuration options.
 These are experiments: a wider bus or a larger CPU variant is not necessarily faster.

+`--min-l2-data-width` changes the minimum L2 refill width in bits without changing the CPU bus width.
+For example, `--with-sdram --min-l2-data-width=256` tests 32-byte cache lines with this SDR model.
+The same option is available in `litex_sim`; it defaults to the existing 128-bit width.
+Larger lines can help sequential accesses but fetch unused data on sparse accesses.

 ## Measurement contract

 - Firmware is compiled at `-O2`, executes from ROM and keeps its stack in SRAM.